tiagoffelix/Exile/README.md

 ## Difficulty and Pacing

-Difficulty modes alter the intended run pressure.
+Difficulty modes increase combat pressure and reduce the margin for inefficient preparation.
 The daytime economy and upgrade prices were designed so increasing difficulty would not make progression impossible.

 ## Design Limitation